aureamunoz/hello-world-fwless/README.md

  </dependency>
 ```

+Next, we will add a Java annotation for `Dekorate` to tune the YAML resources.
+It's possible [to configure Dekorate using](https://github.com/dekorateio/dekorate#usage) Java annotations, configuration properties (application.properties), both.
-We also need to add an annotation to enable dekorate.
-In this case we will use `@KubernetesApplication` which also gives us access to more Kubernetes specific configuration options.
+In this case we will use, Java annotations, more specificlly  `@OpenshiftApplication` which also gives us access to more OpenShift specific configuration options.
-Edit the App class and add the indicated annotation.
+Edit the App class and add the following annotation.

 ```
+@OpenshiftApplication(
+        name = "hello-world-fwless-openshift",
-@OpenshiftApplication(name = "hello-world-fwless-openshift", ports = @Port(name = "web", containerPort = 8080))
+        ports = @Port(name = "web", containerPort = 8080),
+        expose = true,
+        imagePullPolicy = ImagePullPolicy.Always
+)
 ```
-We need to specify a port in order to prevent dekorate it is about a Web Application, this way a service will be generated in the k8s manifest.
+- We need to prevent Dekorate that a Service should be created.
+A OpenShift Service is a resource providing a single, constant point of entry to our application.
+It has an IP address and port that never change while the service exists.
+Dekorate will generate a OpenShift Service in the manifest if a **`@Port`** is defined.
+- **`expose = true`** controls whether the application should be exposed via a `Route` resource accessible from the outside the cluster.
+- We use **`Always`** in order to be able to use an updated image.

-Generate the manifests launching a project compilation.
+Trigger the manifests generation.
 Navigate to the directory and run `mvn clean package`.
-The generated manifests can be found under `target/classes/META-INF/dekorate.
+The generated manifests can be found under `target/classes/META-INF/dekorate`.

-NOTE: To perform the following steps you need to be connected to a running OpenShift cluster via oc login`
+**NOTE**: To perform the following steps you need to be connected to a running OpenShift cluster via oc login`

-Run the following command to create the resources defined in the manifest
+## Building and deploying

+Now that we have populated YAML OpenShift resources, we are able to deploy these resources.

+We will deploy the application under the namespace `demo` using the yaml resources with the following command:
 ```
+oc new-project demo
 oc apply -f target/classes/META-INF/dekorate/openshift.yml
 ```